-This is the main screen, which shows a device icon, the description for this USB device, and its status.
+The main screen shows a device icon, the description for this USB device, and its status.

 Available.
 The device is available from the computer that you are using.

 Waiting to Connect.
 You need to connect to this device from the computer that you are using.
 If this is the first time you are connecting, you might be prompted to install the device driver.